junwatu/openai-tokens-dashboard/blog/README.md

 ### Managing Tokens with the OpenAI API

-Integrating OpenAI API with Node.js can be done by the help of official library [`openai-node`](https://github.com/openai/openai-node).
-The default OpenAI model in this project is `gpt-3.5-turbo-16k`.
+Integrating the OpenAI API with Node.js can be achieved with the help of the official library [`openai-node`](https://github.com/openai/openai-node).
+The default OpenAI model used in this project is `gpt-3.5-turbo-16k`.

 ```js
 // services/prompt.js